A Dialogue on Method in Science and Religion Studies.

 And the more established a theory, the more weight it gains.
 But this is just the fallacy of “old is gold”.
 How do you know that this wisdom was subjected to proper evaluation, refutation and all those painful processes that are necessary for humans to discover truth.

-I do not agree that modern evaluation is the only way to find valid ideas.
+I don’t agree that modern evaluation is the only way to find valid ideas.
 It IS the only way to introduce such ideas into consensual science.

 I think they are interested in more than just wealth.
 I believe they are also interested in continuing their intellectual and spiritual traditions, and are pleased when their teachings are helpful to someone.